gridcoin-community/Gridcoin-Site/Wiki/Testnet.md

 # Introduction

 Testnet (test network) is a separate blockchain meant for testing new features of Gridcoin.
-It helps catch issue before a release so they don't end up in the final versions.
+It helps catch issues before a release so they don't end up in the final versions.
 The coins on testnet don't have actual value since they are just for testing purposes.
 Want to help test?
 See the [How To Help Section](#how-to-help) for more info